apache/flink/docs/dev/table/functions.md

 {% top %}

-Column Operations
+Column Functions
 ---------------------------------------

-The column operations are used to select or deselect table columns.
+The column functions are used to select or deselect table columns.

 | SYNTAX              | DESC                         |
 | :--------------------- | :-------------------------- |